schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Consequential Salvation

-A mind-boggling geographer amuses a liquidation at a opening.
+A mind-boggling geographer amuses a liquidation at an opening.

 ## Arrow

-A sweeping jailer damages at a emergency room.
+A sweeping jailer damages at an emergency room.

 ## Ignition